devopstrainings/linux-basics-katakoda/linux-cli-syntaxes/step4.md

 `ls -l`{{execute}}

-In the above `ls` command output you can see the file
+In the above `ls` command output you can see the file.

-`touch` command can create multiple files at a single go as shown
+`touch` command can create multiple files at a single go as shown.

 `touch sample notes.txt lambda.py`{{execute}}